 For further information about fees, application forms and application deadlines, please complete the Expression of Interest form.

-Our Alumni Program helps our students to maintain and build on their peer-to-peer relationships, creating a broad community of public sector managers from around New Zealand, Australia and internationally.
+Our Alumni Program helps our students to maintain and build on their peer-to-peer relationships, creating a broad community of like-minded managers from around New Zealand, Australia and internationally.
 This provides an opportunity for ongoing learning and support from peers, greater exposure to different perspectives, and an appreciation of work done, and solutions found, elsewhere.

 Our participants will have opportunities to apply new learnings and insights to their workplace and are encouraged to share their learnings with others.